DanielTakeshi/lab/README.md

 lab$ bazel run -c opt //:python_random_agent
 ```

-*The Python module test originally said "one test failed locally"* but then I think it was because I was not in my virtualenv or something like that.
+*The Python module test originally said "one test failed locally"* but I think it was because I was not in my virtualenv or something like that.
 When I run it now, it succeeds.

 Running their random agent with the visual seems to work: